raymondlouie/MiniMarS/README.md

                                verbose=TRUE)
 ```

-We now find the markers to identify the cluster.
+We now find the markers to identify the clusters.
 There are four methods implemented to identify the clusters using the `method` argument:  "citeFUSE", "sc2marker", "geneBasis" and "xgBoost".
 The default option is to use "all" methods.
 ```{r}
 list_markers = findClusterMarkers(final_out$training_matrix,
                                   final_out$training_clusters,